Full to the gunwales

 The Fleet's In... and it's loaded to the gunwales with the funniest, friskiest entertainment.

-An example of a properly figurative use, i.e. one set on land rather than aboard ship, comes from The New York Magazine, June 1969:
+An example of a properly figurative use, that is, one set on land rather than aboard ship, comes from The New York Magazine, June 1969:

 A popular East Side bar, packed to the gunwales with arch young bankers and panicky, pathetic, ersatz Now girls.